rodeoflagellum/rodeoflagellum.github.io/notes/_posts/2022-04-05-notes-on-butlerian-jihad.md

 ---
 layout: post
 category: misc
-title:  "Butlerian Jihad on AI"
+title:  "Notes on \"We need a Butlerian Jihad against AI\""
 date:  2022-05-05 18:01:00 -0400
 modified: 2022-05-05 18:55:00 -0400
 permalink: "/notes_on_butlerian_jihad_on_ai/"